Follow me on:

 hens each, they do seem to prefer to pair off.
 Especially

 when they are free range.
-So far, we have not had any
+So far, I have not had any

 trouble with cocks fighting.
 Even while they're kenneled